 “Yeah that’s amazing, but I have to give all my credit to my catcher and my teammates and my coaches.
 Without the support of them, this wouldn’t possible.
 We work hard day-in and day-out.
 The pitching staff was amazing this weekend, and the support from them — nothing beats it.”

-The LSU softball team (13-1) heads to California and the Judi Garman Classic next weekend, where matchups with Loyola Marymount, Texas Tech, California, Colorado State, and second-ranked Washington await.
+The LSU softball team headed to California and the Judi Garman Classic the following weekend, where matchups with Loyola Marymount, Texas Tech, California, Colorado State, and second-ranked Washington awaited.